 - i.
 For permission to construct in proximity of a feedermain a letter of intent (electronic or hardcopy) must be provided to Water Resources that includes: - a) Complete name(s) of the landowner/company and agent (if applicable) - b) Legal land description of worksite - c) Description of the activity/scope of work - d) Equipment to be used - e) Access requirements - ii.
-In addition to the letter of intent, construction drawings are required; see section 7.6(b) for details below.
+In addition to the letter of intent, construction drawings and/or engineering assessments may be required; see section 7.6(b) for details below.